This is a continuation of practical tips for fasting. Let’s start with some common questions.

 What if I have diabetes?

 Fasting reduces blood sugars.
-If you are taking diabetic medications, or especially insulin, your blood sugars may become extremely low, which can be a life-threatening situation.
+If you are taking diabetes medications, or especially insulin, your blood sugars may become extremely low, which can be a life-threatening situation.
 You must take some sugar or juice to bring your sugars back to normal, even if it means you must stop your fast for that day.
 Close monitoring of your blood sugars is mandatory.

-Low blood sugar is expected during fasting, so your dose of diabetic medication or insulin may need to be reduced.
+Low blood sugar is expected during fasting, so your dose of diabetes medication or insulin may need to be reduced.
 If you have repeated low blood sugars it means that you are over-medicated, not that the fasting process is not working.
 In the Intensive Dietary Management Program, we often reduce medications before starting a fast in anticipation of lower blood sugars.
 Since the blood sugar response is unpredictable, close monitoring with a physician is essential.

-In particular, persistent nausea, vomiting, dizziness, fatigue, high or low blood sugars or lethargy are not normal with intermittent or continuous fasting.
+In particular, persistent nausea, vomiting, dizziness, fatigue, high or low blood sugars, or lethargy are not normal with intermittent or continuous fasting.
 Hunger and constipation are normal symptoms and can be managed.